aws-samples/aws-lambda-extensions/kinesisfirehose-logs-extension-demo/README.md

-# Centralize log collection with Kinesis Firehose using Lambda Extensions
+# Centralize log collection with Amazon Kinesis Data Firehose using Lambda Extensions

 ## Introduction

-This pattern walks through an approach to centralize log collection for lambda function with Kinesis firehose using external extensions.
-The provided code sample shows how to get send logs directly to kinesis firehose without sending them to AWS CloudWatch service.
+This pattern walks through an approach to centralize log collection for Lambda function with Kinesis firehose using external extensions.
+The provided code sample shows how to get send logs directly to Kinesis firehose without sending them to AWS CloudWatch service.

 > Note: This is a simple example extension to help you investigate an approach to centralize the log aggregation.
 This example code is not production ready.
 Use it with your own discretion after testing thoroughly.